petertardif/libraries/react-library/state/context/context.md

 1. Create a new context with `React.createContext`.
 2. Use the `Provider` component, from that context, to wrap around the application.
 Pass it a bundle of values that you need in other parts of the app.
+3. Wrap setState or other functions in useCallback and then their values as an object in useMemo before they are passed to a context provider.
-3. Pluck the data you need from context, with the `useContext` hook.
+4. Pluck the data you need from context, with the `useContext` hook.

 ### Pros